Bergische Kräher: Use

 The Bergische Kräher is a dual-purpose breed, with good meat qualities.
 Hens lay about 130 white eggs per year, with an average weight of 56 g; they have little tendency to broodiness.

-Cock crowing contests with Bergische Krähers have been a sport in the Bergische Land for centuries.
+Cock crowing contests with the Bergische Kräher have been a sport in the Bergische Land for centuries.
 Since 1923, the breed society has organised annual crowing contests on Ascension Thursday.
 In these – unlike in most traditional cock crowing contests in Germany, the Netherlands and Belgium – the crow is judged for its length and beauty, rather than for its frequency.